neondatabase/website/content/docs/guides/exograph.md

 Next, let's set up the Neon database.

 ## Create the schema in Neon
-1. Navigate to the Neon Console, select your project, and copy the connection string (which will look something like `postgres://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname`).
+1. Navigate to the Neon Console, select your project, and copy the connection string, which will look something like this: `postgres://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname`.
 2. Create schema in Neon using Exograph CLI:

 ```bash